Please Upgrade Your Browser.

 Saturn Five is an investment fund that launches, builds, and grows great companies.
 With a long-term mindset, we pursue lasting impact.

 At Saturn Five, we believe business is an adventure—and we love helping ideas, companies, and people get to bold new places.
 We do that through founding breakthrough startup ventures, finding opportunity for innovation and value-creation where some might just see an intractable problem.
 And we do that by owning and operating Main Street service companies that elevate people’s lives and enhance communities.
 Our daily commitment is to lead enduringly profitable businesses that we hold for the long-term.
 But we define true success by the value we generate, the betterment of the people we serve, and the good we create beyond us.

 We identify talented entrepreneurs to launch new businesses from scratch.
 From concept to reality, our venturesgenerate growth and innovations that add value to society.

 We come alongside legacy-minded owners to purchase their successfulbusinesses.
 We then infuse expertise and fresh vision to help the business grow even stronger over time.

-18 companies launched with vision and led with purpose.
+25 companies led with vision and purpose.

 Saturn Five Principles